-The Nolan County Sheriff's Office (NCSO) had six calls for service, served one civil paper and made two arrests on Sept.
-10, 2012.
+The Nolan County Sheriff's Office (NCSO) had 12 calls for service, served no civil papers and made one arrest on Nov.
+5, 2012.

-Wednesday's weather will still be warm, as mostly sunny skies are forecasted with a high near 93.
-Winds will be from the southeast at 15 to 20 mph.
+Expect sunny skies on Wednesday with a high near 81.
+Winds will be from the south-southeast at 10 to 15 mph.